Expensify/App/docs/articles/new-expensify/get-paid-back/Distance-Requests.md

 1. Click the green '+' button and select Request Money.
 2. Select Distance along the top row of the Request Money window.
 3. Enter the Start and Finish addresses then click Next.
 If there are multiple stops, you can add them before clicking Next.
-4. Select your organization's workspace from the list of recent workspaces.
+4. Choose who to send the request to by selecting your organization's workspace from the list of recent workspaces.
-5. On the confirmation page, confirm the amount, Date, and Distance, and optionally enter a Description and Category.
+5. On the confirmation page, confirm the amount, date, and distance, and optionally add additional information such as a description or category.
 Click the Request button.
 6. A workspace admin will receive your request and can reimburse you through Expensify or elsewhere!